For information on Auburn Ski Club’s 2015 Junior Nationals Competition, CLICK HERE.

 As per USSA rules, automatic qualifiers are:

-• A Scandinavian Cup or World Junior participant
+• A Scandinavian Cup, World Junior, or Biathlon Junior World Championship qualifier.

 Eligibility for Consideration